 The Two Marias

-The small local park in Santiago de Compostela is called Alameda Park just past the old town.
-Upon entering you are greeted by a statue of two ladies.
+The small local park in Santiago de Compostela is called Alameda Park and is located just past the old town.
+Upon entering, you are greeted by a statue of two ladies.
 The statues are replicas of the Spanish sisters Maruxa and Coralia Fanino Ricart.
 Both ladies are brightly dressed and offer an open hand in a warm gesture.
 However, their faces have a solemn undertone representing their troubling story and how they became the Two Marias of Alameda Park.